microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          * If set, the decoration will be rendered in the lines decorations with this CSS class name.
          */
         linesDecorationsClassName?: string | null;
         /**
+         * If set, the decoration will be rendered in the lines decorations with this CSS class name, but only for the first line in case of line wrapping.
+         */
+        firstLineDecorationClassName?: string | null;
+        /**
          * If set, the decoration will be rendered in the margin (covering its full width) with this CSS class name.
          */